50% off Mental Health Resources until 5th June, so be quick.

 Stress

-We live in a busy, fast-paced world and stress is becoming more common as people try to cram more and more into their daily lives.
+We live in a busy, fast-paced world and stress is becoming more common as people try to cram too much into their daily lives.
+The cost of living crisis is also causing many people to become worried and stressed as they try to make ends meet.
 However, too much stress, and prolonged stress, can cause health problems and needs to be dealt with as soon as possible.

 What is Stress?